freenode/web-7.0/content/kb/general/cloaks.md

 Title: User and Project Cloaks
 ---

-There are two types of cloak which can be set on accounts on freenode; both replace the hostname/IP displayed when you are connected (but only when you're identified to NickServ—see below).
+There are two types of cloak which can be set on accounts on trumpnode; both replace the hostname/IP displayed when you are connected (but only when you're identified to NickServ—see below).